Band members: Francis Rossi, Rick Parfitt, Alan Lancaster, John Coghlan, Roy Lynes

 On September 26th,1969 Pye Records released Status Quo's 2nd Album "Spare Parts" in the UK.
 By late 1969 the band were on a downward slide.
 Without a full-time manager and rapidly running out of places to play, the band had begun to appear in public wearing jeans and projecting their scruffy look.
 This was also the birth to the "heads-down no nonsens boogie-rock style" and the band changed their setlist drasticly.
-Most of the songs from the "Ma Kelly Greasy Spoon" album were written at this time.
+Rarely tracks from the new album (Little Miss Nothing, Price Of Love) - most of the songs from the "Ma Kelly Greasy Spoon" album were written at this time.

-Set List 1970: Junior's Wailing / Down the Dustpipe / Need Your Love / In My Chair / Spinning Wheel Blues / Shy Fly / April Spring, Summer and Wednesday / Is it Really Me / Gotta Go Home.
+Set List 1970: Junior's Wailing / Down the Dustpipe / Need Your Love / In My Chair / Spinning Wheel Blues / Shy Fly / April Spring, Summer and Wednesday The Price Of Love / Is it Really Me - Gotta Go Home.

 01/10/ UK, Cardiff - College of Education

 10/10/ UK, Manchester - de la Salle College